Bee lining is a passion for us and we are so proud to be making and selling our own Bee Hunting Box!

 We have made our two chambered beelining box is based on a design perfected by Dr Seeley.
 Constructed of rock maple for durability and detailed with brass hardware, this Bee Hunting Box is the perfect balance of form and function, likely destined to become a treasured heirloom.

 Whether you are looking for locally adapted, feral bees to add diversity to your gene pool or just want to spend a challenging afternoon hunting the rare and elusive wild honeybee, this box is the perfect tool for the job.

-Our bee hunting box is handcrafted in the Catskill Mountains using local sustainably harvested black walnut wood and finished with a beeswax polish.
+Our bee hunting box is handcrafted in the Catskill Mountains using local sustainably harvested cherry wood and finished with a beeswax polish.